Home / Service Area / Ohio / Licking County / Newark / Storm Damage

 One Roof, Not Three

 A properly installed standing seam roof in the Ohio Valley reaches a 40-to-60-year service life.
-The asphalt system being replaced through a storm claim typically delivered 20 to 25 years, and often less when storm events accelerated granule loss in the final years of service.
+The asphalt system being replaced through a storm claim delivered 20 to 25 years, and often less when storm events accelerated granule loss in the final years of service.
 Newark's median construction year of 1963 means much of the city's housing stock has already been through one or two asphalt replacement cycles.
 Replacing asphalt with asphalt after a claim resets that cycle and puts the homeowner back in the same position in another 20 years.
-Replacing asphalt with standing seam ends the cycle entirely.
+A standing seam installation ends the cycle entirely.

 What Our Customers Say